 - Institutional investors include venture capital, private equity firms, mutual funds, hedge funds and others.
 Venture Capital firms are by far the most common investors in early-stage start-ups among these (less so in pre-revenue start-ups), as they have the means and strategies in place to benefit from early-stage investments.
 However, they are not the only ones: occasionally, other institutions and funds invest in early and growth stages as well.
 This usually happens in particular capital-intensive sectors, or for start-ups in more traditional sectors that may not benefit from the typical VC high-growth strategy.

 - Corporate investors are leading industry players.
 Many of them grow through the acquisition of start-ups, but in some cases they also acquire minority shares, usually when the start-up is more established and the risk is diminished.
 In this case, the investment is highly strategic and the corporate investor may end up acquiring the remaining shares at a later stage.
-Some now have a corporate venture capital branch that helps them identify the hidden potential in risky companies and make earlier stage investments possible.
+Some companies now have a corporate venture capital branch that helps them identify the hidden potential in risky companies and make earlier stage investments possible.
 Whether this is a good option or not, it depends on the founders’ long-term strategy.

 - Stock markets (Initial Public Offering) can be an option for growth stage start-ups as well, listing requirements for growth capital markets are less stringent, and new early-stage stock markets are slowly emerging.
 The availability of capital through VCs and Private Equity has made this option less popular, since an IPO can be very costly.
 However, it is still a good medium-term option for some types of companies to pursue a market leadership strategy through acquisitions.